nipunsaif/Coustom_Exception/README.md

-# Real Life Senario of Custom Exception in Java
+# A Real Life Scenario of Custom Exception in Java

 Introduction: